 |Visa Fee/Dependent||MYR500 ($109)|

 There are many benefits of the Malaysian digital nomad visa.

 For example, you can:

-Also, the Malaysia Digital Economy Corporation (MDEC) offers DE Rantau program that includes special services and facilities to ease your stay and make it productive.
+Also, the Malaysia Digital Economy Corporation (MDEC) offers the DE Rantau program, which includes special services and facilities to ease your stay and make it productive.

-The MDEC has set up numerous “nomad-ready hubs” and ecosystem partners around the country.
-That means you can find all the resources you need to work and live comfortably while in Malaysia.
+The MDEC has established numerous “nomad-ready hubs” and ecosystem partners nationwide.
+That means you can find all the necessary resources to work and live comfortably in Malaysia.

 With all these great benefits and resources available, there’s no reason not to take advantage of everything Malaysia offers!